rjray/bookmarkos-tools/README.md

   corner cases it can't detect, but the data should be close to 99.5% or so.
-- The sh/bash script `bin/process_bookmarks` is a simple shell script run as a cron-job each Sunday shortly after BookmarkOS pushs the backup file to my Dropbox folder.
+- The sh/bash script `bin/process_bookmarks` is a simple shell script run as a cron-job each Sunday shortly after BookmarkOS pushs the backup file to my Dropbox directory.
 It runs `bookmarks2json` and gzip-compresses the dated copy of the backup file and the resulting JSON file.

 ## Libraries

 As this has grown, some code has been refactored out into separate library files, both for sharing across tools and to keep things clean and readable.
-These are all in the `bookmarkos` folder, and the files are:
+These are all in the `bookmarkos` directory (and sub-directories), and the files are:

 - `json_io.py`: Functions to read and write the JSON content.
 Reading content looks to the file name to determine if it is compressed or not and reads it accordingly.
 Writing content also uses the file name (unless the `file` argument is an existing open filehandle) to decide whether to write compressed data.
 The `write_json_data` function also takes arguments that can be passed to the Gzip compression and the JSON encoding.
-The `read_json_data` function currently does not re-instantiate the data with the Python classes that the parser uses, it just returns a tree structure of `dict` instances.
+The `read_plain_json` function reads and decodes JSON data into a structure of Python `dict` objects.
+The `read_bookmarks_json` function reads and decodes the JSON, but reinstantiates it as `Folder` and `Bookmark` objects.
+- `metrics.py`: Encapsulation of the logic used to calculate all the metrics gathered on bookmarks data.
 - `parser.py`: Encapsulation of the parsing logic used to take a bookmarks file and generate the corresponding tree of Python objects that can then be serialized as JSON.
-The classes used to represent data (`Folder` and `Bookmark`) have no real special logic yet, they are only different as a means of distinguishing one type from the other without having an extra property.
+- `data`: This is a sub-directory for the modules that provide data classes.
+  - `bookmarks.py`: The data classes for bookmark representation (`Bookmark` and `Folder`)
+  - `metrics.py`: The data classes for the metrics that are gathered (`Metrics`, `BookmarksMetrics`, `FoldersMetrics`, `TagsMetrics`).

 ## Notes On File Structure, Data Structures, and Parsing